-Whether you’ve been investing in real estate for years or you’re just getting started, you’ve probably heard about the importance of portfolio diversification.
-A diversified portfolio can benefit you as an investor in a number of significant ways, but you might not know exactly how to put the principle of diversification into practice.
+Whether you’ve been investing in real estate for years or you’re just getting started, you’ve probably heard about the importance of diversifying your investment portfolio.
+A diversified portfolio can benefit you as an investor in several significant ways.
+But, you might not know exactly how to put the principle of diversification into practice.

-Thankfully, there are some simple tips and methods that you can use to diversify your portfolio and improve the profitability of your real estate investments.
+There are some simple tips and methods that investors can use to diversify their portfolios and improve the profitability of their real estate investments.

 Investors who want to diversify their real estate portfolio can do so by investing in various different types of properties in different markets.
-Instead of investing in several single-family residential homes in the same neighborhood, an investor who wants to diversify might invest in single-family residential, multi-family rental properties and commercial properties in different areas, to minimize risk and maximize the potential for profitability.
+Instead of investing in several single-family residential homes in the same neighborhood, an investor who wants to diversify will buy different types of properties.
+An investor may purchase single-family residential, multi-family rental properties and commercial properties in different areas.
+Diversifying will minimize risk and maximize the potential for profitability.

 Another important benefit of diversifying is that it enables you to develop your experience as an investor.
 When you purchase and manage various different properties, you cultivate new skills and experiences that make you a better investor.
 Exposing yourself to various types of real estate investing can broaden your horizons and increase your capacity to profit.

 In theory, diversification is a no-brainer and common sense.
 Putting it into practice is another story!
-Many times, it means exploring new investments you’re not familiar with or putting yourself out there on a deal you may not be as comfortable with.
+Many times, diversifying means exploring new investments you’re not familiar with.
+You may also find putting yourself out there on a deal may make you uncomfortable.
 For example, if you’re a expert in single-family rentals, buying a multi-tenant commercial property will be daunting.

 As with any investment, do your research and make smart decisions while protecting yourself and your investments.
 And, be sure to explore various types of properties in various different markets.

 Investing in commercial properties is a great option if you feel like you have been stuck in a residential property rut.
-While it can be intimidating to invest in a commercial property if you’ve never done so before, many investors find the risk to be well-worth the reward.
+It can be intimidating to invest in a commercial property if you’ve never done so before.
+Many investors find the risk to be well-worth the reward.

 As you grow your investment portfolio, it’s a good idea to invest in multi-family residential properties.
-Single-family residential properties can bring in a consistent income, but you risk major losses if your property becomes vacant and it takes you longer than a few weeks to find a replacement tenant.
+Single-family residential properties can bring in a consistent income, but you risk major losses if your property becomes vacant.
 Multi-family residential properties can help you maintain consistent profitability even during months when you have vacancies.

-Multi-family residential properties appeal to a wide variety of prospective tenants and you can generate continuous demand for your property to accommodate for vacancies and evictions.
+Multi-family residential properties appeal to a wide variety of prospective tenants.
+You can generate continuous demand for your property to accommodate for vacancies and evictions.

 Diversify to protect your investments